 SIMONA ZAINO (Managing Director & Principal Instructor)

-Born in Buenos Aires, Hernan Catvin studied at the National Drama School, where he was first introduced to Tango.
+Hernan Catvin lives in Waterford, where he currently teaches group and private classes.
+Born in Buenos Aires, Hernanstudied at the National Drama School, where he was first introduced to Tango.
 He subsequently trained with Carlos Rivarola and other legendary maestros such as Tete Rusconi, El Flaco Dani and more recently Chicho Frumboli and Ruben Veliz.
 He started teaching and performing in Ireland in 2002 and has since had a pivotal role in the development of the Tango community in the country, encouraging people to discover the authentic form of the dance.
 Hernan had also produced a number of Tango theatre and dance shows in Ireland.
-As a dancer, he likes experimenting with new dance dynamics and keep up with the evolution of Tango dancing.
+As a dancer, he likes experimenting with new dance dynamics and keeping up with the evolution of Tango dancing.
 His approach to teaching is personal and precise. focusing on both technique and musical expression.